For the media

 More options

-In addition to her top four oils, Bruce likes to keep other oils on hand, like avocado oil, for variety.
+In addition to her top oils, Bruce likes to keep other oils on hand, like avocado oil, for variety.

 Avocado oil

-Used for grilling, pan roasting, salad dressings and finishing oil.
+Avocado oil can be used for grilling, pan roasting, salad dressings and finishing oil.

 It has many of the same heart-healthy antioxidants and healthy fats as olive oil, and is also a good source of vitamin E.